There are better options.

 Many external drives come with free backup software that is either unknown or constrained in some way.
 Macrium Reflect and EaseUS Todo are two free alternatives available online.
 Backups are important enough that I prefer to invest in the paid versions.

 Free external drive backup software

 Many external drives come pre-loaded with software.

-In my experience, backup software with external drives falls into one or more of several categories.
+In my experience, backup software supplied with external drives falls into one or more of several categories.